Last reviewed on 1 August 2021

 It’s really important that you and your family follow the official advice – as this will help to protect you, reduce pressure on the NHS and save lives.
 Most people only get mild symptoms of coronavirus and don’t need to see a doctor or go to hospital.

 Even though experts say that children and young people are less likely to get coronavirus, you still need to follow social distancing and self-isolation guidance so you don’t pass it on to anyone else.
+One good way of remembering this is Hands.
+Face.
+Space.

 NHS guidance is that self-isolation must happen when you (or someone you live with) has symptoms of coronavirus.
 You shouldn’t even leave home to buy food or go for a walk.
 You might have heard some people call this “quarantine”.
+The NHS runs a Test and Trace service to let people know if they have been in contact with someone who has coronavirus (COVID-19).

 Read our blog by Callum (aged 12) who had to self-isolate.